multiplealiases/multiplealiases.github.io/_posts/2025-05-05-prng-background.md

 trying to actually "land" at any specific
 "place" in the RNG's shuffling is so improbable that it *is* impossible.
+As if it couldn't get any harder, the internal hidden state of the RNG in use gets jostled around every time the kernel is asked to produce random numbers
+("fast key-erasure RNG"?).

 This makes it much, much harder to manipulate the RNG.
 You now need total, single-step control (possibly even more than that!)